Do you think you can possibly name one soup above all others and call it your absolute favorite?

 I adore soup, especially bisques.
 I have a Pinterest Board titled “Soup – There is Nothing Quite So Satisfying” and eventually I am going to make every soup on there…plus add to the Board…then make some more, it’s the soup circle of life!
 Lol!

-This is a simple, savory and satisfying soup that my husband and I enjoy in the fall and winter.
+This roasted red pepper soup is a simple, savory and satisfying soup that my husband and I enjoy in the fall and winter.
 A big crispy crouton and a side salad make it a meal!

 This soup is RIDICULOUS!
-You make in 20 minutes and the amount of flavor is spectacular!
+You make it in 20 minutes and the amount of flavor is spectacular!

 Garlicky Tortellini & Spinach Soup

 I am slightly obsessed with Pho – Here is an Easy Chicken Pho aka Vietnamese Chicken Noodle Soup

 16 oz jar roasted red peppers, drained and blotted dry (or home roasted)